SJFOM/LCTHW/ex18/README.md

 ==4539==         suppressed: 38,449 bytes in 415 blocks
 ```

-The jump to the invalid address at 0x0 refers to the ```cNULL``` pointer address.
+The jump to the invalid address at 0x0 refers to the ```NULL``` pointer address.
 Bad permissions error is probably to do with 0x0 being a read only space in memory but the function is attempting to alter it which is a definite no-no.

 ###Write another sorting algorithm, then change test_sorting so that it takes both an arbitrary sort function and the sort function's callback comparison.
 Use it to test both of your algorithms.